randalln/hubitat-mitsubishi-mqtt/README.md

 - Can detect when the heatpumps are actively heating/cooling and update Hubitat Dashboard
 - Reports room temperature back from the heatpump for use in automations
 - Supports all heatpump modes and fan speeds
-- Supports remote temperature (because internal heat pump sensors can be inaccurate)
+- Supports remote temperature, because internal heat pump sensors can be inaccurate (all of mine are)
+- Supports gradual temperature adjustment with the goal of allowing variable speed heat pumps to run at lower capacity (I'd love confirmation of this efficiency)

 ## Prerequisites